Lemon-cmd/CPP-DeepLearn/README.md

 # CPP-DeepLearn

 __DPP__ is a C++ deep learning library built using Eigen and thread library.
-It provides an easy way to create neural networks similar to that of keras.
+It provides an easy way to create neural networks similar to that of Keras.

 ## Usage
 __Note__: All classes exist under the namespace __dpp__.